pkedy/golang-dapr/README.md

 You will find examples of "helper code" like this in `pkg/dapr`.
 However, be aware that the [Go SDK](https://github.com/dapr/go-sdk) is an abstraction over all of the Dapr APIs.
 It is up to you to decide on custom code or the SDK.

 The Go SDK uses the [standard net/http package](https://pkg.go.dev/net/http).
-To be different, I choose [Fiber](https://gofiber.io/) as the HTTP router for publish API traffic and found it to be straightforward to use.
+To be different, I choose [Fiber](https://gofiber.io/) as the HTTP router for public API traffic and found it to be straightforward to use.

-Callbacks, such as PubSub events, should be considered private communication.
+Event callbacks, such as PubSub events, should be considered private communication.
 Because of this, I highly recommend having Dapr callbacks listen on a separate port that is not publicly exposed.
 Even better, it should only listen on the loopback interface.

 ## Application flow